silicon-vlsi/silicon-vlsi.github.io/content/Resources/vlsi/basic-digital-1.md

   - Setup and Hold Concepts of Flipflop
   - Propagation delay of Flip-flop
   - Frequency at which circuit can work.
 Flipflop conversion can be asked here.
 Like what’s the minimum frequency of a circuit where output of D Flipflip is feedback to input of D flipflop.
-  - Frequency divider circuit | frequency multiplier circuit – can be termed as clock generators.
+  - Frequency divider circuit, frequency multiplier circuit – can be termed as clock generators.
   - Timing cpnepts related to Static Time Analysis (STA)

 - **Flip-flop (Part 2)**
-  - 1-bit register | 2-bit register
+  - 1-bit register, 2-bit register
   - Different type of registers (shift registers)
   - Concepts of FIFO, Pipeline, Parallel In-Serial out and others
   - Application of these in design.